220705-UTA-NET/CampbellK/agenda.md

 auto-generated too**

+6. Enable search by kanji for autofill rather than just English -- will need to url encode the kanji

+7. Rename notes to reading

-6. Deploy API as a Docker image
+7. Deploy API as a Docker image

     Docker image fails @ end